UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 1. Specifications

 The circuit represented in Fig. 1 is composed of T_FF.
-Let us deduce how it works, how many states does it have and what may be its application.
-Synchronous structures are much more simple to analyse than asynchronous circuits because all registers are driven by the same and only CLK signal.
-These circuits will be systematically designed following our FSM approach presented in P6.
+Let us deduce how it works by means of a timing diagram, how many states does it have and what may be its application, if any.
+Synchronous structures are much more simple to analyse than asynchronous circuits because all flip-flops are driven by the same and only CLK signal.
+Synchronous circuits will be systematically designed following our FSM approach presented in P6.

-a) Analyse the behaviour of T_FF in Fig. 2 and represent the output Q in a timing diagram like the one represented in Fig.3.
+Step #1: to get some practice on how a flip-flop works, analyse the behaviour of a single T_FF in Fig. 2 and represent the output Q in a timing diagram like the one represented in Fig.3.

 T_FF